 In Claude Monet’s painting Impression, he uses a limited range of mid values, apart from the closest boat which is considerably darker in value (this produces a very strong contrast).

-In the painting above by John Sargent, a suitably low value range is used to portray this warm interior scene.
+In the painting above by John Sargent, a suitably low-value range is used to portray this warm interior scene.

 Claude Monet utilizes a much broader value range in the painting above, with bright yellows and oranges contrasting against the dark foreground area.
 To retain harmony in the painting, he seems to only use a limited number of hues in the painting (yellows, oranges, greens and reds).
-The result is an almost glowing effect, with the strong contrast between the values.
+The result is an almost glowing effect, with a strong contrast between the values.

-How To Improve Your Understanding Of Value
+How to Improve Your Understanding of Value

 The absolute best way to improve your understanding of value in art is to draw without color using charcoal and graphite.
 Drawing takes away the complexity of color and forces you to think in terms of light and dark.

 Once you are able to draw value, then all you need to do is incorporate color.